geode-lang/geode/readme.md

 Install the dependencies (and setup the llvm bindings).
 This can take some time.
 This also requires `svn` to be installed because llvm is still built on subversion it seems.
 So go install that now.

+You will also need to have [dep](https://github.com/golang/dep) installed on your system

 ```
 make deps
 ```